 In order to reduce the computational expense, we model only a sufficient portion of the geometry.
 In other words, we simplify the model by removing obstacles outside of the flow domain.
 After that, we define a wind exposure category to each wind direction, with respect to the unmodeled region.

 It is important to keep in mind that exposure only affects the ABL profile, not the physical terrain roughness!
 In other words, by defining the wind exposure categories, we modify the ABL inlet profile in each wind direction.

 For more information about the wind exposure categories, please visit this documentation.

 Wind exposure categories only modify the incoming wind profiles to the domain, but this is good enough for most cases.
 If you have cleaned the buildings outside of the region of interest (ROI) or cleaned some small obstacles, such as trees, you might need to add roughness.

 2.1 Add Surface Roughness in Wind Conditions

 If your model does not include the terrain, it will be assumed as a plain ground.
 This means that the bottom of the flow domain will be the ground level.
 In this case, you can activate the Add surface roughness option to add roughness effects on the ground.
-Roughness value will be taken as ground surface value, and will be automatically added with respect to the corresponding wind direction.
+Roughness value will be taken as ground surface value outside the region of interest, and will be automatically added with respect to the corresponding wind direction.